 Line 7: Line 7 automatically populates the total column with the cost-to-charge ratio determined by dividing line 6 by line 3.

-Line 8: Line 8 automatically calculates costs for each population based on the cost-to- charge ratio.
+Line 8: Line 8 automatically calculates costs for each population based on the cost-to charge ratio.
 Charges from line 3 are multiplied by the cost-to-charge ratio in the total column of line 7.

 A validation check appears below Part I to verify that total costs tie to the total direct and indirect costs applicable to CCBHC services (line 6).